-Author:

-Virginia M Stewart, MD RDMS RDCS RDMSK Dr Stewart is a practicing Emergency Physician in Eastern Virginia, USA.
-She is the Emergency Ultrasound Director and Emergency Ultrasound Fellowship Director for Riverside Medical Group.
+Author: Virginia M Stewart, MD RDMS RDCS RDMSK Dr Stewart is a practicing Emergency Physician in North Carolina, USA.
+She is the former Emergency Ultrasound Director and Emergency Ultrasound Fellowship Director for Riverside Medical Group in Newport News, Virginia, USA.

-Preface:

-This educational resource is designed to provide clinicians with practical knowledge of pulmonary ultrasound that translates to rapid bedside evaluation of patients.
+Preface: This educational resource is designed to provide clinicians with practical knowledge of pulmonary and procedural ultrasound that translates to rapid bedside evaluation of patients.
 Ultrasound has become an integral part of Emergency Medicine and Critical Care in the United States and across the world.

-This e-book has 3 sections; the first section focuses on practical physics and technical instrumentation.
-The second section focuses on the pulmonary ultrasound examination and some pathology visualised by ultrasound.
-The third section briefly addresses the BRIPPED scanning protocol.
+This e-book has 2 sections; the first section focuses on practical physics and technical instrumentation, the pulmonary ultrasound examination and pathologies, and briefly addresses the BRIPPED scanning protocol.
+The second section discusses ultrasound guided intravenous access.